mdn/content/files/en-us/web/api/performance_api/reporting_backforward_cache_not_restored_reasons/index.md

 ## Concepts and usage

-Modern browsers provide an optimization feature for history navigation called the [back/forward cache (bfcache)](https://web.dev/bfcache/).
+Modern browsers provide an optimization feature for history navigation called the back/forward cache ({{Glossary("bfcache")}}).
 This enables an instant loading experience when users go back to a page they have already visited.
 Pages can be blocked from entering the bfcache or get evicted while in the bfcache for different reasons, some required by a specification and some specific to browser implementations.

 To enable monitoring bfcache blocking in the field the [`PerformanceNavigationTiming`](/en-US/docs/Web/API/PerformanceNavigationTiming) class includes a `notRestoredReasons` property.
 This returns an object containing related information on the top-level frame and all {{htmlelement("iframe")}}s present in the document: